|Harbour Station, PORTHMADOG, Gwynedd. LL49 9NF

 Plas-y-Nant, Tryfan Junction and Bontnewydd.

-Some trains offer connecting services at Rhyd Ddu or Beddgelert, where passengers may make cross-platform transfers
+Some trains (indicated by timings in red) offer connecting services at Rhyd Ddu or Beddgelert, where passengers may make cross-platform transfers

 There is a wide range of fares.
 Among the most popular are: